longturn/freeciv21/docs/Manuals/Advanced/docker.rst

     --read LTT2.serv

-Note the changes, ``--detach`` will run the container in the background so that it's not tied to your current user session.
+Note the changes, ``--detach`` will run the container in the background so that it is not tied to your current user session.

 ``--read $ruleset`` will load and start the game with the settings you set up earlier.
 See :ref:`--read <manuals-server-command_line-read>`.